yuk-kei/lazy-picker-beta/Document/Developer document.md

     def reduce_matrix(self, matrix, curr_tree_node):
         """
         Reduce Matrix (rows & columns to at least one 0) = reduced cost
-        1. If it is not the root node, reduce the matrix by pre to curr
-        2. Set the same target row and column to infinity
+        1. Set the vertex of same target nodes' row and column to infinity
-        2. Reduce the matrix by finding the minimum value in each row and subtracting it from each element of that row
-        3. Set the visited vertex to True
-        4. Set the same target vertex to True
+        2. If it is a root node, reduce the matrix to get the main reduced cost
+        3. Else, the main reduced cost is the parent's main reduced cost 3.1 get the matrix[pre_index][curr_index] the value as reduction 3.2 reduce the matrix to get the reduced cost 3.3 set the current node's cost to the parent's cost + reduction + reduced cost
         """

     def set_matrix(self):